Bayes-Optimal Fair Classification with Multiple Sensitive Features: Experiments

-Furthermore, following \citet{menon2018} and \citet{chen2024posthoc}, the values of the hyperparameter $ \bs{\lambda}$ are selected via grid search.
+Furthermore, following \citet{menon2018} and \citet{chen2024posthoc}, the values of the hyperparameter $ \bs{\lambda} \in [-1,1]^{M}$ are selected via grid search; a step size of $0.01$ is used.
 It is noteworthy that Algorithm \ref{algo:post_processing} does not involve re-training a classifier, making the search for $\bs{\lambda}$ substantially faster compared to Algorithm \ref{algo:in_processing}.
-Therefore, to accelerate the search process of Algorithm \ref{algo:in_processing}, we can identify several $\bs{\lambda}$ values that achieve an acceptable fairness level in Algorithm \ref{algo:post_processing} (on training set) and then use them as searching candidates for Algorithm \ref{algo:in_processing}, reducing the computational burden of parameter tuning.
+For various values of $\bs{\lambda}$, we report both accuracy and fairness levels, as they represent the key performance metrics of interest.
+All four fairness notions in Table~\ref{tab:genernal_fair_measure} are considered to show the generality of our framework.
+Approximate fairness is implemented using both MD and MR measures, and the achieved fairness level (i.e., values of $\mathrm{MD}(f)$ and $\mathrm{MR}(f)$) are reported.

+{All experiments were conducted on a Mac Studio equipped with an M2 Max chip and 64GB of memory, implemented in Python 3.8.
+Our code will be publicly available upon acceptance. }